DannyFeliz/vue-timed-content/README.md

 # vue-timed-content
-Sahows or hides a content based on a given time range
+Shows or hides a content based on a given time range

 ## Demo